 “Where do I start when rebuilding my wardrobe?”
 “How do I know what to keep or add?”
 Your questions help me to focus on the subjects in which you are most interested.
-It took me years to fine-tune my closet, so I will share with you the tips I wish I had always followed.
+It took me years to fine-tune my closet, so I will share the tips I wish I had always known.

 3. Your wardrobe should match your lifestyle.
 Think about events that cause you to stand in front of your closet in despair because you have nothing to wear.
 Make it your priority to fill that gap when you shop again.

 Arrange the pieces you keep by color, category, and length.
 When you stand back and look at what remains, you will see your style and where you need to fill in some missing elements.

 Again I will use my closet as an example.
 I like to wear jeans and blazers with tank tops or long sleeve tees.
 It is a priority for me to have jeans that look neat and fit well.
 I have light and dark blue washes, black and white jeans.
 Tank tops and tees in white, black, and silver/gray, and button-front blouses in these colors are always in my closet.
 Blazers and cardigans in black, white, and gray are also represented.
 If I have one of each of these items, I can be well dressed for any event in my daily life.
 Add a nice pair of dressy black pants and a fancy jacket or two, and I am covered for any evening event.

 Accessories such as scarves and jewelry and good quality bags and shoes pull the looks together and add the pizzaz that keeps me from looking too plain.

 We don’t need a lot of clothes.
 We need basics that can be mixed, matched, and worn casually or dressed up as you wish.
 Prints, patterns, and ruffles are memorable and limiting.
 If you can’t wear it with at least three other things in your closet, it might be a show pony rather than a workhorse.
 Make sure you have enough workhorses to get you through anything your lifestyle requires.